 However, according to our inspection, comparatively expensive fly rods provide more promising performance than the typical ones.
 But, for controlling and operating fly rods, you should have previous experience.
 Otherwise, neither expensive nor cheap rods will help you to attain the best performance.

-We hope you have been cleared Why Are Fly Rods so Expensive.
+We hope you have been cleared Why Are Fly Rods so Expensive?
 Whether the price of fly rods will be affordable or not entirely depends on multiple stuff like graphite, cork quality, reels, guides, and style.
-And in short, if we explain, expensive fly rods are worth money, but you should have previous experience in using fly rods for fly fishing and angling methods.
+And in short, we explain, expensive fly rods are worth the money, but you should have previous experience in using fly rods for fly fishing and angling methods.
 You can use a cheaper fly rod as well if it holds high-quality materials and strong guides.